Topological games in Ramsey spaces: Topological Ramsey spaces

 The limit of the fusion sequence $\{[n_{k}, Y_{k}]\}_{k\in\mathbb{N}}$ always exists and it is the unique object $Y_{\infty} \in \mathcal{R}$, denoted by $Y_{\infty}= \lim_{n_{k}} Y_{k}$, such that $Y_{\infty} \in [n_{k},Y_{k}]$ for all $k\in \mathbb{N}$; hence, $r_{n_{k}}(Y_{\infty}) = r_{n_{k}}(Y_{k})$ for all $k\in \mathbb{N}$.
-In other words, $Y_{\infty}= \lim_{n_{k}} Y_{k}$ if and only if $\{Y_{\infty}\} = \bigcap_{k\in\mathbb{N}} [n_{k}, Y_{k}] = \bigcap_{k\in\mathbb{N}} [r_{n_{k}}(Y_{k})]$. \\ \end{definition}
+In other words, $Y_{\infty}= \lim_{n_{k}} Y_{k}$ if and only if $\{Y_{\infty}\} = \bigcap_{k\in\mathbb{N}} [n_{k}, Y_{k}] = \bigcap_{k\in\mathbb{N}} [r_{n_{k}}(Y_{k})]$. \end{definition}

-At last, we present the main result of the topological Ramsey theory, which corresponds to the natural generalization of theorem \ref{EllentuckTheorem} for the abstract context.
-In this regard, the abstract Ellentuck theorem states the equivalence between the Ramsey property and the Baire property on the combinatorial structure of topological Ramsey spaces. \\
+We now present the main result of topological Ramsey theory, which corresponds to the natural generalization of theorem \ref{EllentuckTheorem} for the abstract context.
+In this regard, the abstract Ellentuck theorem establishes the equivalence between the Ramsey property and the Baire property on the combinatorial structure of axiomatized topological Ramsey spaces.
+In other words, the abstract Ellentuck theorem essentially states that every axiomatized topological Ramsey space is itself a topological Ramsey space.